-In this example bindir.h is not distributed, not installed, and it is not even being built on-time.
-One may wonder what the 'nodist_foo_SOURCES = bindir.h' line has any use at all.
-This line simply states that bindir.h is a source of foo, so for instance, it should be inspected while generating tags (see Section 18.1 [Tags], page 102).
+In this example bindir.h is not distributed nor installed, and it is not even being built on-time.
+One may wonder if the 'nodist\foo\SOURCES = bindir.h' line has any use at all.
+This line simply states that bindir.h is a source of foo, so for instance, it should be inspected while generating tags (see Section 18.1 [Tags], page 103).
 In other words, it does not help our present problem, and the build would fail identically without it.